The Complete Guide to How to Start Journaling

 I’ve often wondered if it was only me writing or if I’ve tapped into something bigger - whatever the answer, I’m glad I found a way in. - Denise Beaulieu

-• Journaling helps you to become clear on your dreams and goals.
-It enables you to gain clarity on exactly what you want and why - which is paramount to success.
+• Journaling helps you gain clarity on what you want and why.

-• And when you have clarity, the Universe can jump in and assist you!
+• When you have clarity on your dreams, then the Universe can jump in and assist you!

-• If you tap into your why and fully align with your true desires, you can begin to feel some passion and excitement - and that's fuel for manifesting!
+• When you tap into your why and align with those desires, you begin to feel more inspiration and excitement - and that's fuel for manifesting!

-• You can build up your self-esteem, self-worth, and confidence.
+• You can build your self-esteem, self-worth, and confidence.

-• You can process your fears, doubts, and worries and start working through them.
+• You can process your fears, doubts, and worries.

 I write not in order to be understood, I write to understand. - C. Day-Lewis

-• It’s easier to process your thoughts and feelings in a journal - when you write you by-pass the thinking mind which makes it easier to tap into your emotions and feelings.
+• It’s easier to process your thoughts and feelings in a journal.
+When you write you bypass the thinking mind which makes it easier to tap into your feelings and unlock your inner self.